This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 6. TOAST AND SMOKE THE ALMONDS: Heat a dry skillet over medium heat.
 Add almonds and toast, shaking frequently, for 4–5 minutes until golden and fragrant.
 Remove from heat, immediately toss with smoked paprika and a pinch of flaky salt.
 Once cool enough to handle, roughly chop or crush in a zip-lock bag with a rolling pin into irregular shards.

-7. STRAIN THE CONFIT OIL: Strain the now beautifully aromatic confit oil through a fine sieve.
-Reserve — it is liquid gold for drizzling over hummus, roasting vegetables, or dressing grains all week.
+7. STRAIN THE CONFIT OIL: Strain the now-aromatic confit oil through a fine sieve.
+Keep it — it's good for drizzling over hummus, roasting vegetables, or dressing grains all week.

 Variations